Last revised March 15, 2012

 Section 2.

-These Rules and Operating Procedures may be suspended for the duration of any one meeting with a 2/3 majority vote of those Senators present.
+These Rules and Operating Procedures may be suspended for the duration of any single meeting with a two-thirds (2/3) majority vote of those Senators present, with voting by means designated by the Chair and tabulation of votes by a Chair designee.

 ARTICLE X